Churchill Brothers FC: Colours

 The present colours of Churchill Brothers kit is red for home matches and blue for away matches, but before the brand new crest the home colours were white and the away colours were red.

 Kit manufacturers and shirt sponsors

+Ownership and nickname

+Churchill Brothers is owned and led for decades by Goan entrepreneur and politician Churchill Alemao, who served as both the president of Goa Football Association and Chief Minister of the state.
+His daughter Valanka Alemao is current CEO of the club.

+Churchill Brothers is predominantly nicknamed the "Red Machine".

 Stadiums

-Since the I-League began, Churchill Brothers have always played mainly at the Fatorda Stadium in the South Goan city of Margao along with other Goan clubs Dempo, Salgaocar, Sporting Goa and Vasco.
-They also sometimes use the Tilak Maidan Stadium for both I-League and Goa Professional League matches.
+Since the I-League began, Churchill Brothers have always played mainly at the Fatorda Stadium in the South Goan city of Margao, along with other Goan clubs (Dempo, Salgaocar, Sporting Goa and Vasco).
+They also used Tilak Maidan Stadium for both the I-League and the Goa Professional League matches.

-During the 2012–13 season Churchill Brothers temporarily played at the Duler Stadium in Mapusa, Goa, while the Fatorda Stadium was being renovated for the 2013 Lusophony Games and the Tilak Maidan was being renovated up to AFC standards.
+During the 2012–13 season, Churchill Brothers temporarily played at the Duler Stadium in Mapusa, Goa, while the Fatorda Stadium was being renovated for the 2013 Lusophony Games and the Tilak Maidan was being renovated up to the AFC standards.
 During the 2013 AFC Cup, Churchill Brothers used Shri Shiv Chhatrapati Sports Complex in Pune as their home ground.
-The club later in 2022–23 season, moved to GMC Athletic Stadium in Bambolim.
+In 2022, the club moved to GMC Athletic Stadium in Bambolim.

+In 2024–25 I-League season, the club used Raia Panchayet Ground, located in Raia, as their home venue.